 But there is one place that retains its period authenticity despite being renovated in 2009; The Chalfonte Hotel at 301 Howard Street.
 This 135-year-old inn is not for everyone.
 It is a throwback to another time.
 If you want all the finest amenities, you will want to stay elsewhere.
 But if you are after an inexpensive stay in a Victorian-era inn, the Chalfonte is the place.

-The lobby is fitted with period furniture and the guest rooms do not have television or phone.
+The lobby is fitted with period furniture and the guest rooms do not have a television or phone.
 Some do not even have private baths.
 You may find a loose floorboard or some chipped paint.
 Windows might stick or perhaps they will not stay open at all.
 The place is old.
 Expect some of the blemishes that go with a building of its age.

-There is good reason The Chalfonte has become a favorite of artist and creative types.
+There is good reason The Chalfonte has become a favorite of artists and creative types.
 If you look, you will find many things that are beautiful in their imperfections.
-Guest that return to The Chalfonte repeatedly do so to ride the rockers that grace the wrap around porch or to hide in the Secret Garden with a book.
+Guests that return to The Chalfonte repeatedly do so to ride the rockers that grace the wrap around porch or to hide in the Secret Garden with a book.
 Some sneak up to the cupola and imagine being the wife of a 19thcentury sailor awaiting the return of her beloved.

 By “sacrificing” some of the modern conveniences, you can rent a room at The Chalfonte Hotel starting at around $100 a night.
 This would be a room with a full-size bed and a shared bath on the main hallway.
 Request a room on the ocean-side if one is available.
 You will enjoy some of the best breezes here.

 Of course for a bit more you can get a room with a European or premium bath.
 Suites are available as well, including the Honeymoon and the Presidential Suites.
 If you are looking for a family getaway, you can rent the four-bedroom Franklin Street Cottage by the week.